borntofrappe/game-development/03 Match Three/Match Three 2/README.md

-Remove matches.
+# Match Three 2

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

+_Please note:_ the update removes the matches, but doesn't update the grid.
+This means the game raises an error in the moment you try to select and swap a `nil` value.

 ## removeMatches

-When `self.matches` refers to the tiles creating a match, visually removing the tiles is a matter of setting the variables to `nil`.
+Following the `updateMatches` function, `self.matches` stores a reference to the tiles creating a match.
+From this starting point, removing the tiles visually is a matter of setting the variables to `nil`.

 ```lua
 for k, match in pairs(self.matches) do